 INL at a Glance

 The INL Statutes (2007) anticipate the possibility of opening INL to the membership of other countries and to the participation of institutions and experts from all of the world, with the objective of establishing an international pole of excellence, developing partnerships with higher education institutions and industry transferring knowledge with added value, generating employment and training specialized professionals.

 The Council is the sovereign body of the INL and is composed by representatives of both Member States.
 The role of the Council is to govern the Organisation by determining the policies at scientific, technical and administrative levels, approving the programme of activities and the budget, based on proposals of the Director-General.

-The Management Board – composed by the Director-General and the Deputy Director-General, is advised by two steering committees: the R&T&I Steering Committee that coordinates, strategizes and develops the INL Research, Technology and Innovation activities and promotes the conditions for INL research to be performed at the highest international level and the Corporate Services Steering Committee that supports the development and coordination of Corporate Services activities needed to facilitate a lean and efficient execution of INL core operations.
+The Director-General is advised by two steering committees: the R&T&I Steering Committee that coordinates, strategizes and develops the INL Research, Technology and Innovation activities and promotes the conditions for INL research to be performed at the highest international level and the Corporate Services Steering Committee that supports the development and coordination of Corporate Services activities needed to facilitate a lean and efficient execution of INL core operations.

 The Research Office aims to consolidate, assess and articulate the achievements of RTI goals and objectives, helping to place INL with respect to other reputable Research and Technology Organisations, using benchmarked factors, to determine where to go, thus allowing INL to make data-driven decisions.
 The Research and Technology activities, focused on the six clusters – Food, Health, Environment, Energy, ICT and FET – are developed on a complementary, collaborative and interdisciplinary basis by twenty four research groups, which vary in size and in number of research lines.

 The Department of Administration coordinates the functions of the Human Resources, Legal Service and Learning Organisation.